 Septic Tank Maintenance – What You Need to Know

 As a property owner, you’ll be aware of a few maintenance responsibilities that require attention every now and then, from refreshing the décor to clearing out the drains.
-The same goes for your septic tank, should you have one, and yet many people forget or are unaware of exactly what they need to do to keep their tank in optimal working order.

-Given the health risks and environmental issues that a malfunctioning septic tank can cause, the government places strict regulations on their proper upkeep, so it’s vital that all property owners make themselves aware of their legal responsibilities, and the steps they can take to keep on top of these duties before any problems can arise.
+Therefore, it’s important that all property owners are aware of their legal responsibilities and the steps they can take to fulfil these duties before problems arise.

 Basic septic tank responsibilities

-The most important thing for homeowners to understand when they have a septic tank on their property is that the responsibility is theirs to make sure it is properly maintained.
 If the tank becomes a problem for other members of the public, your local council or authority can and will get involved, insisting that it be properly cleaned.

 To remain on the right side of the law, it’s therefore essential to:

-• empty/desludge septic tanks regularly to ensure they do not cause pollution
+• Empty/desludge septic tanks regularly to ensure they do not cause pollution

-• repair any faults or problems immediately
+• Repair any faults or problems immediately

-• have the septic tank emptied at least once a year by a registered waste carrier
+• Have the septic tank emptied at least once a year by a registered waste carrier

 To check if a permit is required for your tank, you can call the Environment Agency on 03708 506 506; the agency also has a dedicated incident hotline at 0800 80 70 60 if you are concerned that your septic tank may be causing pollution.